 Students admitted to the program are expected to have mastered skills and have a general knowledge of the materials and processes relevant to their field of study.
 Students may be required to complete additional courses upon recommendation of the advisor.

 The Master of Fine Arts degree is awarded on the basis of successful completion of the required courses and critical evaluation of student work.
 The Department expects consistent progress as well as attainment of professional skills.
 These and other factors will also influence the Department's allocation of production resources including the number, scale, and scheduling of projects and productions.

 All Theater, Film and Television degree programs are full-time, daytime programs.
 The Theater graduate programs have daytime classes and evening production activities.
-The UCLA School of Theater, Film and Television only accepts applicants for admittance for the Fall.
-The admissions information below is for Fall 2024.
+The UCLA School of Theater, Film and Television only accepts applicants for admittance for the Fall and the next application period is for Fall 2024.
 We will be publishing the Fall 2024 supplemental requirements by September 15, 2023.

 By the time of entrance, MFA applicants must:

 - Have at least a 3.0 GPA.